Strengthen your Startup

 Qualifications

-– Must be currently enrolled graduate student (taking at least 9 hours)
+– Must be currently enrolled undergraduate or graduate student (taking at least 9 hours)

 – Proven organizational skills and strong interpersonal skills